FireDragonGameStudio/FmvMaker/README.md

 ![State overview of CircleFmv demo](https://raw.githubusercontent.com/FireDragonGameStudio/FmvMaker/master/Assets/FmvMaker/Textures/FmvMakerCircleDemo_States01.PNG)

 ### Instant NavigationTargets
 Sometimes you want to jump from video element directly to another, without letting the user decide where to go.
 This can be useful in storytelling to avoid dead ends, or go quickly back to a video element from where the player can continue.
-Usually you'd record a video, which shows everything, but as things can become complex and you'll have to somehow have to combine videos, without shipping them multiple times with your projects, "Instant **NavigationTargets** can be rather useful.
+Usually you'd record a video, which shows everything, but as things can become complex and you'll somehow have to combine videos, without shipping them multiple times with your projects, "Instant **NavigationTargets** can be rather useful.
 Let's take our CircleFmv prototype and replace our **AnotherClickable** & **DifferentUniqueClickable** with an "Instant **NavigationTarget**".
 A possibility for this behavour may be to show the player, that he'll have to approach **AnotherUniqueVideoName** by a different route.
-To change a **Clickable** into a "Instant **NavigationTarget**" you'll just omit the *Description* and *RelativeScreenPosition* fields.
+To change a **Clickable** into an "Instant **NavigationTarget**" you'll just omit the *Description* and *RelativeScreenPosition* fields.
 FmvMaker will take care of the rest.
 In this example the **DifferentUniqueClickable** points to **UniqueToDifferentVideoName**, which then points to **InstantAnotherUniqueClickable** and results in **DifferentUniqueVideoName**.

 **CircleFmvVideoData.json**
 ```javascript